UConn tops Stanford 63-58, advances to NCAA title game

 Haley Jones led the Cardinal (32-4) with 20 points.

-”We didn’t play very well tonight,” Stanford coach Tara VanDerveer said. ”We really struggled running our offense.
-There was some self-inflicted wounds with what we did out there.
-It was disappointing.
-Thought our defense worked really hard.”

-The Huskies advanced to the title game after overcoming having eight players sit out at least two games this season with injury or illness, including Bueckers, who missed nearly three months with a left knee injury suffered in early December.
+This has been the most challenging year of Geno Auriemma’s Hall of Fame coaching career.
+Eight players had to sit out at least two games this season with injury or illness, including Bueckers who missed nearly three months with a left knee injury suffered in early December.

-This was the latest matchup on the biggest stage between the Hall of Fame coaches, who are first and second on the all-time wins list in women’s basketball.
+This was the latest matchup on the biggest stage between Hall of Fame coaches Tara VanDerveer and Auriemma, who are first and second on the all-time wins list in women’s basketball.
 Their two teams met 27 years ago in Minneapolis to the day in the national semifinals and the Huskies also won that one.
 They went on to win their first title that year.

 NOSE ISSUES